hsehastian/medogo/README.md

     cards.print()
 }
 ```
-14. case like `for i, card := range cards` the `range cards` always return 2 values so we need to assign it to variables, but since in our code we not using the `i` Go will complain this un-used variable, to solve this issue we can replace `i` with `_` (underscore) so the will be like `for _, card := range cards`
+14. case like `for i, card := range cards` the `range cards` always return 2 values so we need to assign it to variables, but since in our code we're not using `i` Go will complain this un-used variable.
+To solve this issue we can replace `i` with `_` (underscore) this will tell Go to ignore the `i` e.g. `for _, card := range cards`
 15. to use array slice in Go we can do `cards[<position of index> : <range of array>]` in PHP this like `array_slice`
 ```go
 //                    0        1         2         3